everythingisc00l/Git-projects/bot/README.md

 Admin menu:

-- Button to see list of all registered users form db
+- Button to see list of all registered users from db
 - Randomizer button (Generator of random winner from list of registered users)
 - Download main db file button
 - Button ON / OFF online-registration (written status registration to db)